Rhododendron ponticum

-Rhododendron ponticum, called common rhododendron or pontic rhododendron, is a species of Rhododendron native to the Iberian Peninsula in southwest Europe and the Caucasus region in northern West Asia.
+Rhododendron ponticum, called common rhododendron or pontic rhododendron, is a species of flowering plant in the Rhododendron genus of the heath family Ericaceae.
+It is native to the Iberian Peninsula in southwest Europe and the Caucasus region in northern West Asia.

 Description

 R. ponticum is a dense, suckering shrub or small tree growing to 5 m tall, rarely 8 m.
 The leaves are evergreen, 6 to 18 cm long and 2 to 5 cm wide.
 The flowers are 3.5 to 5 cm in diameter, violet-purple, often with small greenish-yellow spots or streaks.
 The fruit is a dry capsule 1.5 to 2.5 cm long, containing numerous small seeds.